AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/dedicated-egress-ip-address.md

     ```

     The hostname cannot be `pinged`, as it is an egress and _not_ and ingress.

+    Note the __dedicated egress IP address__ is shared by all AEM as a Cloud Service environments in the program.

 1. Now you can use the dedicated egress IP address in your custom AEM code and configuration.
 Often when using dedicated egress IP address, the external services AEM as a Cloud Service connects to are configured to only allow traffic from this dedicated IP address.